 Accessible Educational Materials in the IEP (AIM)

 AIM can be integrated into the language of the IEP in a number of locations.
 The following information can guide IEP teams, though there is no specific requirement in IDEA as to where AIM should be documented in an IEP.
-(References to locations in the IEP are specific to Iowa’s web IEP.)
+(References to locations in the IEP are specific to the IowaIDEA-Web IEP application.)

-- In Iowa’s web IEP, Special Considerations are represented on Page B. Several of these considerations are important for AIM.
+- In the IowaIDEA-Web IEP application, Special Considerations are represented on Page B. Several of these considerations are important for AIM.

 - Students who are blind or have other visual impairments and need Braille or Large Print specialized formats need instruction and access to these materials.

 - Students who are deaf or hard of hearing, may be identified in the special factor for Communication.

 - For all students, the IEP team must consider whether assistive technology devices or services are needed to access, participate and progress in the general education curriculum.

 - Also on Page B–Considerations, Iowa has an item specifically prompting consideration of AIM.
 The question “Does this student need Accessible Instructional Materials?” is represented by a Yes/No check box.
 Best practice would direct the IEP team to use the AIM Decision-Making Process tool to gather data to make that determination.